cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 * It is **UP TO** the chain's architecture how updated client and consensus states are committed, either through decentralized approaches, like governance or centralized methods, like a multisig account, etc.
-* Upon commitment, chain's store **MUST** contain updated client and consensus states, which can be retrieved using respective upgrade paths
+* Upon commitment, chain's store **MUST** contain upgraded client and consensus states, which can be retrieved using respective upgrade paths

 #### IBC Handler accepts upgrade?

 After ensuring that the chain upgrades is supported by IBC, the general validation and execution steps that apply to all chains are as follows.
-The criteria for classifying a validation as client-wide (also can be known as basic) or client-specific was whether that IBC handler can perform that action just using its own context data, which are available upon calling interfaces provided by `ClientState` and `ConsensusState` traits, like `is_frozen()`, `latest_height()`, etc.
+The criteria for classifying a validation as basic or upgrade-specific was whether that IBC handler can perform that check just using its own contextual data, which are available upon calling interfaces provided by `ClientState` and `ConsensusState` traits, like `is_frozen()`, `latest_height()`, etc.

 * Latest client state **MUST NOT** be frozen
 * Received update message including verification proofs **MUST** successfully be